This page may contain affiliate links. Please read our Advertiser Disclosure for more info.

 In our final week of Financial Literacy Month, Tela Holcomb joins us to discuss the stock market in plain English (Yes, we asked her about Bitcoin!).

 Tela is a stocks and options trader, mom, and wife who is focused on spending the most of her time living the life she loves.
 Before clenching financial independence from the jaws of a lifetime spent working for The Man, she was dependent on a paycheck from the 9 to 5 to pay her bills.
 That was cool, but she wanted to have more time to spend with her family, friends, and travel not just climb someone else’s corporate ladder.
-She started plotting her escape in 2009 by teaching herself how to trade.

 - An easy way to use stock charts to rebalance your 401k/Individual Retirement Account (IRA) to maximize your returns